Location of Original Default Scan.conf File

 The following options must be included in the Scan.conf file:

-where [hostName] is the name of the machine that the scanner is attached to.
+where [hostName] is the name of the machine the scanner is attached to.

-where [scannerName] is the name you want the scanner to be listed as in the scanner drop-list in the Scan module.
+where [scannerName] is the name you want the scanner to be listed as in the Scanner menu in the Harmony.

 where [filename] is the filename of the device driver for your scanner.